University of Virginia Nike Tennis Camp Charlottesville, Virginia

 2014 SESSIONS INFO: June 15-19, June 22-26, July 13-17, July 20-24, & July 27-31

-Check-in: All campers check in 2:00-3:30pm at the dorms (name TBD) on the first day of camp (Pick up for day campers on first day is at 5pm.)
+Check-in: All campers check in 2:00-3:30pm at the Lewis-Hoxton Dorms on the first day of camp.
+(Pick up for day campers on first day is at 5pm.)

-Check-out: Graduation is at 1:30-2:00 pm on the last day at the Tennis Center followed immediately by check-out at 2:00pm.
+Check-out: Graduation is at 1:30-2:00 pm on the last day by the dorms followed immediately by check-out at 2:00pm.

-Dorms: Campers will reside in the UVA Residence Halls (name TBD).
+Dorms: Campers will reside in the UVA Lewis-Hoxton Residence Halls (2014).
 These rooms hold 2 campers per room.
-The UVA dorms have AIR CONDITIONING this year (TBD for 2014).
+The UVA dorms have AIR CONDITIONING this year.
+All meals are included for overnight campers.

 Day Camper Schedule & Information